-The Washington, Oregon, and California population of marbled murrelets is a Distinct Population Segment (DPS), and was protected as a threatened species under the federal Endangered Species Act (ESA) on October 1, 1992.
-Historical data on murrelet populations are limited and anecdotal or qualitative in nature, but suggest a general decline in population numbers and range over time (Carter & Erickson 1992, Ralph et al. 1995, USFWS 1997).
+Murrelets in Washington, Oregon, and California collectively comprise a single Distinct Population Segment (DPS), which was protected as a threatened species under the federal ESA on October 1, 1992 (57 Fed.
+Reg.
+45328).
+Although limited, anecdotal, and qualitative in nature, the historical data on murrelet populations suggest a general decline in population numbers and range over time (Carter & Erickson 1992, Ralph & Miller 1995, USFWS 1997).
 The historical and presently known distribution of murrelets within the DPS stretches from the central California coast north to the 49th parallel along the international border with Canada.

-Numerous studies show localized population decreases and high rates of nest failure in response to ongoing anthropogenic factors such as habitat loss and fragmentation (Burger 2002, Burger & Waterhouse 2009, Piatt et al. 2007, Raphael et al. 2015, Peery et al. 2009, Nelson & Hamer 1995, Hamer & Meekins 1999, Manley 1999, Manley & Nelson 1999, Bradley 2002, Hébert & Golightly 2007, Nelson & Wilson 2002, Manley 2003, Peery et al. 2004).
-The Northwest Forest Plan (NWFP) divided the DPS into six Conservation Zones spanning the three states: Puget Sound (Zone 1), Western Washington Coast Range (Zone 2), Oregon Coast Range (Zone 3), Siskiyou Coast Range (Zone 4), Mendocino (Zone 5), and Santa Cruz Mountains (Zone 6) (Figure 1).
-The plan also established an effectiveness monitoring program which includes annual at-sea population surveys for murrelets during the breeding season (Huff 2006, Miller et al. 2006, Raphael et al. 2007).
-The latest NWFP murrelet population monitoring shows a non-significant trend in Oregon's waters (Falxa et al. 2014), which include all of Conservation Zones 3 and the northern portion of Conservation Zone 4.
-However, steep declines are reported for the Washington population (Figure 2), underlining the need for greater conservation measures in Oregon to sustain the overall population in the Washington, Oregon, and California DPS.
+Numerous studies show localized population decreases and high rates of nest failure in response to ongoing anthropogenic factors such as habitat loss and fragmentation (Burger 2002, Burger & Waterhouse 2009, Piatt et al. 2007, Raphael et al. 2015, Peery et al. 2009, Nelson & Hamer 1995, Hamer & Meekins 1999, Manley 1999, Manley & Nelson 1999, Bradley 2002, Hébert & Golightly 2007, Nelson & Wilson 2002, Manley 2003, Peery et al. 2004, Faka & Raphael 2016).
+The Northwest Forest Plan (NWFP) divided the DPS into six Conservation Zones spanning the three states: Puget Sound (Zone 1), Western Washington Coast Range (Zone 2), Oregon Coast Range (Zone 3), Siskiyou Coast Range (Zone 4), Mendocino (Zone 5), and Santa Cruz Mountains (Zone 6).
+The NWFP also established an effectiveness monitoring program which includes annual at-sea population surveys for murrelets during the breeding season (Huff 2006, Miller et al. 2006, Raphael et al. 2007).
+The latest NWFP murrelet population monitoring shows a non-significant trend in Oregon's waters (Faka et al. 2014), which include all of Conservation Zone 3 and the northern portion of Conservation Zone 4.
+However, steep declines were reported for the Washington population (Figure 2), underlining the need for greater conservation measures in Oregon to sustain the DPS as a whole.

 The most troubling indicator of extinction risk in marbled murrelet populations is a steep decline in breeding productivity.
 Peery et al. (2007) determined that the ratio of adults to juveniles detected at sea may be an effective way of determining breeding productivity in murrelet populations.
 Since 2004, data on nesting success from radio telemetry studies and adult to juvenile ratios confirm that breeding success is too low to sustain murrelet populations (Becker et al. 2007, Norris et al. 2007, Ronconi & Burger 2008, Crescent Coastal Research 2008).
-Low nest success is also thought to be a contributing factor to population declines, with nest success rates far too low to sustain the population (Beissinger & Nur 1997, Cam et al. 2003, Peery et al. 2004).
-In addition to figures on breeding success, there is evidence that the marbled murrelet population's genetic structure is weakening enough to compromise the long-term conservation of the species (Piatt et al. 2007).
-Piatt et al.(2007) concluded:
+Low nest success is also thought to be a contributing factor to population declines, with nest success rates far too low to sustain the population (Beissinger & Nur 1997, Bradley et al. 2002, Carn et al. 2003, Peery et al. 2004).
+Furthermore, evidence suggests the weakening of the marbled murrelet population genetic structure could compromise the long-term conservation of the species (Piatt et al. 2007).).
+Piatt et al. (2007) concluded:

-[M]urrelets appear to comprise three genetic units: (1) western and central Aleutian Islands; (2) eastern Aleutian Islands to northern California; and (3) central California.
+[M]urrelets appear to comprise three genetic units: (1) western and central Aleutian Islands; (2) eastern Aleutian Islands to northern California; and (3) central California. . . .
 Loss of any of these populations would result in loss of a portion of the species' genetic resources and/or local adaptations, and may compromise its long-term viability.

 (Piatt et al. 2007, p.
 43).
-Since the currently listed population encompasses all of one genetic unit as mentioned above and a portion of another, loss of the population could compromise the longterm viability of the species as a whole.
+Since the currently listed population encompasses all of one genetic unit as mentioned above and a portion of another, loss of the population could compromise the long-term viability of the species as a whole.